Dynamical quantum phase transitions from random matrix theory: Techniques and sketch of the proofs

 We first consider a chain with $N$ even and $L \to \infty$.
 Corrections due to finite system size are under analytic control and are discussed below.
 To set up the large $N$ limit, express \eqref{eq:GU=GWW} in the form

 It is customary to introduce the density of eigenvalues $\rho (\theta) = \frac{1}{N} \sum_{a=1}^{N} \delta (\theta - \theta_a )$ and rewrite $S (\theta_1, \dots, \theta_N ) $ in the functional form

 where $\dashint$ is the principal value integral.
 For the two pieces to be same order in $N$, we have replaced $t/N$ with $\tau$ according to \eqref{eq:deftau}.
 This leads to the so-called \emph{planar limit} of the matrix model \cite{Brezin:1977sv}.
-When $N \gg 1$, \eqref{eq:GexpSeff} is dominated by the minima of $S[\rho]$.
+When $N \gg 1$, we expect that \eqref{eq:GexpSeff} is dominated by the saddle points of $S[\rho]$ (see Remark \ref{rmk:convergence} below for more details).
 The problem thus reduces to determine the distribution $\rho_{\ast} (\theta)$ that extremizes \eqref{eq:Seffrho}, and use it to compute